 Day 8 Ancient Athens

-Today you will make your way back to Athens to enjoy an afternoon at leisure before coming together for a final evening’s food with a view.
+Today you will make your way back to Athens to enjoy an afternoon at leisure, perhaps a chance to visit the Temple of Zeus, before coming together for a final evening’s food with a view.
 (B, D).

 Day 9 Departure